bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle.md

 We have constraints here, yes.

-Adam Gibson: 01:13:57
+Adam Fiscor: 01:13:57

-So The coinshuffle line at the end with CashFusion, is this good for the next three weeks?
+So The CoinShuffle line at the end with CashFusion, is this good for the next three weeks?
 So next, dining cryptographer networks, then CoinShuffle++, then CashFusion.
 And then we can move on to the first step.